 The Chronicle newspaper noted that Garrett counters a “possible objection to his appointment that his emphasis on using digital technologies to deliver course material may be fine for business schools that rely heavily on part-time students, but less so for an institution like Wharton, whose claim to prestige comes from providing on-campus interaction with leading business educators and highly capable students from around the world.”

-Garrett said he has not plans to undercut Wharton’s on-campus experience.
-Online courses will project the Wharton brand worldwide, he added.
+Garrett said he has no plans to undercut Wharton’s on-campus experience.
+Wharton online courses will project the brand worldwide, he added.

 “Instead of coming to sit in a large lecture theater to listen to a lecturer, why not consume that on a phone at 1 a.m. while you’re lying in bed?” he told the Chronicle.
 “But you have to do that in advance, because the entry barrier to the high-quality, on-campus, interactive experience is that you’ve done the preparation.”